andrewparmar/CP-2022Fall/Course_Setup/README.md

 (CS6475) C://your current path
 ```

-**NOTE 1: Do NOT let your IDE update file/library versions in the CS6475 class env.**  This will undo all the work you just did to setup the env, and your will need to follow the next note before you recreate the env.
+**NOTE 1: Do NOT let your IDE update file/library versions in the CS6475 class environment.**  This will undo all the work you just did to setup the environment, and your will need to follow the next note before you recreate the env.

 **NOTE 2: If your initial CS6475 environment gets messed up and you need to recreate it,** make sure that you remove the environment first by running `conda env remove --name CS6475`.